benmclaren/personal-site/ben_personal_site/content/articles/translation.md

 ---
-title: "Translation"
+title: 'Translation'
 date: 2020-01-19T16:36:01Z
 author: Ben McLaren
-draft: false
+draft: true
-excerpt: "Notes on the Le Wagon Regular Expressions A Translation Story exercise"
+excerpt: 'Notes on the Le Wagon Regular Expressions A Translation Story exercise'
 ---

 We are going to build a simple tool that will be able handle translations by checking to see if they are stored in the hash.